-Students/fellows will be required to:
+Students will be required to:

-• Construct an individualized research plan including a timeline and activities that they will undertake to increase their capacity in Indigenous STBBI research.
-This plan will outline how the student/fellow will undertake research development, contribute to an ongoing study, and/or engage with a range of community/stakeholders to create and implement a knowledge translation plan
+- Construct an individualized research plan including a timeline and activities that they will undertake to increase their capacity in Indigenous STBBI research.
+This plan will outline how the student will undertake research development, contribute to an ongoing study, and/or engage with a range of community/stakeholders to create and implement a knowledge translation plan. - Identify an academic advisor with whom they will work closely throughout the duration of the research project. - Check-in at least once per term with Feast Centre to discuss overall progress with respect to the research plan and to review benchmark attainments.

-- Identify an academic advisor with whom they will work closely throughout the duration of the research project - Check in quarterly with the Feast Centre Research Coordinator to discuss overall progress with respect to the research plan and to review benchmark attainments - Develop KTE activities/resources related to their research topic - Participate in the Feast Centre Learning Institute - Communicate regularly with relevant supports as identified by the student/fellow and the Feast Centre.
-This could be with community partners, Elders, or researchers in the field of Indigenous STBBI research. - Acknowledge support from The Feast Centre for Indigenous STBBI Research in any publication or presentation of work
+- Communicate regularly with relevant supports as identified by the student and the Feast Centre.
+This could be with community partners, Elders, or researchers in the field of Indigenous STBBI research. - Acknowledge support from The Feast Centre for Indigenous STBBI Research in any publication or presentation of research work. - Participate in a yearly career development or mentorship session with Feast Centre team members or Elders, with support from the Feast Centre.

-Students/fellows will be encouraged to:
+Students will be encouraged or invited to:

-- Submit an abstract to present research findings at but not limited to the Canadian Aboriginal Aids Network (CAAN) Wise Practices Conference or other relevant conferences upon completion of the project - Submit an article for publication consideration.
+- Participate in Feast Centre opportunities such as the Land Based Learning events and the Learning Series. - Develop KTE activities/resources related to their research topic in partnership with the Feast - Submit an abstract to present research findings at but not limited to the CAAN Communities, Networks and Alliances Wise Practices Conference or other relevant conferences upon completion of the project - Submit an article for publication consideration.